-- Each department had sites for departmental presence, employee onboarding, and success planning, to name a few.
+- Each department had sites for departmental presence, employee onboarding, and succession planning, to name a few.

-- Keyword based Search was used heavily to find documents related to contracts, marketing material, policies and procedures, engineering drawings, and employee safety guidelines for operating in land and sea.
+- Keyword-based Search was used heavily to find documents related to contracts, marketing material, policies and procedures, engineering drawings, and employee safety guidelines for operating on land and sea.

-- Extensive Customizations were implemented by contractors (with little/no documentation) using Microsoft Visual Studio with over 100+ custom Web Parts, Custom themes, Master Pages, many Cascading Style Sheets (CSS) and images.
-Poor performance and outages were common due to lack of testing.
-Several Third Party add-ons provided content services, replication and backup services, reporting, monitoring etc.
+- Extensive Customizations were implemented by contractors (with little/no documentation) using Microsoft Visual Studio with over 100+ custom Web Parts, Custom themes, Master Pages, many Cascading Style Sheets (CSS), and images.
+Poor performance and outages were common due to a lack of testing.
+Several Third-Party add-ons provided content services, replication and backup services, reporting, monitoring, etc.

 - Lack of SharePoint power users within each business unit due to lack of Training and absence of an agreed “Roles and Responsibilities Matrix”.